waitandhope123/ncft-formal-field-theory/VALIDATION.md

 ## 9. Statistical Detectability and Falsifiability

-Explicit detection thresholds, false-positive rates, and power curves were computed for NCFT signatures under varying noise and observability conditions.
-NCFT is statistically detectable only within restricted regimes and explicitly non-detectable outside them.
-Failure to observe predicted structure within detectable regimes constitutes falsification at defined power.
+Explicit detection thresholds, false-positive rates, and power curves were computed for NCFT-core signatures under varying noise and observability conditions.
+NCFT-core is statistically detectable only within restricted measurement regimes and explicitly non-detectable outside them.
+Failure to observe predicted structure within detectable regimes constitutes falsification at defined statistical power.

 ---

-## 10. Non-Equilibrium and Fluctuation Structure

-Under simultaneous external driving and dissipation, NCFT dynamics settle into stable non-equilibrium steady states with bounded energy.
-Power spectral density analysis reveals broadband, noise-dominated fluctuations with no emergent oscillatory or critical modes, reinforcing the picture of a strongly damped, non-critical system.

----

 ## Validation Summary

-Collectively, these results validate NCFT strictly within its declared scope.
-Projection-enforced coherent dynamics are bounded, strongly stable, dynamically gapped, short-range under locality, and epistemically constrained.
-Claims are limited to regimes that survive all stress tests described above.
-No conclusions are drawn outside these regimes.
+Collectively, these results validate NCFT-core strictly within its declared axiomatic scope.
+NCFT-core dynamics are bounded, deterministic, dynamically gapped, single-attractor, and short-range under locality.
+Claims are limited to behaviors that persist across all stress tests described above.

+No conclusions are drawn outside this scope.
+Any extension beyond these results requires explicit modification of the state space or axioms and constitutes a new theory rather than a refinement of NCFT-core.